bobnat1/artistwebsite/README.md

 ```
 Finally, replace **PASSWORD** with your MySQL password

-Once your applied the changes to connect to your database correctly, run the **CapstoneApplication** to automatically create a database and populate it on your server.
+Once your applied the changes to connect to your database correctly, run the **ArtistWebsiteApplication** to automatically create a database and populate it on your server.

 After the database is created, stop the program and navigate to the test folder.

 In the test folder run the test class **InitialAppRunTest** so the method **setRolesInRepositoryTest()** will input ROLE_ADMIN and ROLE_USER into Database.

-Then run **CapstoneApplication** and register with email and password. **Note:** The registration page can be accessed in the Login section of the website.
+Then run **ArtistWebsiteApplication** and register with email and password. **Note:** The registration page can be accessed in the Login section of the website.

 **Now you can log in as a basic user.**